pollen-mobile/PIP/0002-reward-splitting.md

 Implementation Details

-In order to accomplish this, the following needs to be considered...
 •	What are the technical hurdles to creating editable NFTs?
 •	Will an app need to be built on top?
 •	What is cost of creating these NFTs?